kyma-project/kyma/docs/02-get-started/02-quick-install.md

 2. Then, go to [`http://localhost:3001/`](http://localhost:3001/) to access the Dashboard.
 3. Click to add your cluster to the Dashboard.
-4. [Get your `kubeconfig` file](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) and paste it into the Dashboard as prompted.
+4. [Get your `kubeconfig` file](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) and upload it into the Dashboard as prompted.

 This takes you to your Kyma Dashboard.

 <!--
-//TODO: finish when Busola working with Docker gets fixed -->
+//TODO: Finish when Busola working with Docker gets fixed.
+Replace the Docker command in step 1 with `kyma dashboard --local` and the address in step 2 with `https://dashboard.kyma-project/`.
+-->

 ## Check the list of Deployments via Dashboard